WAMAWAMA/WAMA_Modules/README.md

 <summary> Introduction and installation command </summary>

 `segmentation_models_pytorch` (called `smp`)
-is a 2D CNN lib includes many backbones and decoders, which is highly recommended to install for cooperating with this library.
+is a 2D CNN lib including many backbones and decoders, which is highly recommended to install for cooperating with this library.

-Our code have already contained `smp`, but you can still install the latest version with the code below.
+*Our codes have already contained `smp`, but you can still install the latest version with the code below.

-Install with pip：
+Install with pip ↓
 ```
 pip install segmentation-models-pytorch
 ```
-Install the latest version:
+Install the latest version ↓
 ```
 pip install git+https://github.com/rwightman/pytorch-image-models.git
 ```